mountaineerbr/shellChatGPT/man/README.md

 ### Text Completion Modes

-`Option -d` starts a multi-turn session in **plain text completions** with history support.
+`Option -d` starts a single-turn session in **plain text completions**, no history support.
 This does not set further options automatically, such as instruction or temperature.

-To run the script in text completion in single turn mode, set command line `options -dE`, a text completion model such as *gpt-3.5-turbo-instruct* and other options (such as temperature and stops). `Option -E` will make the script exit after the first turn.
+To run the script in text completion in multi-turn mode and history support, set command line `options -dd`.

+Set text completion models such as *gpt-3.5-turbo-instruct*.

 ### Insert Modes (Fill-In-the-Middle)